 Oral and Maxillofacial Radiology - Certificate

 An optional MS in Oral Biology is available through the Department of Biomedical Sciences.
-Application is made through ApplyTexas.
-The MS requires the successful completion of an additional 32 semester credit hours, the completion of a research project, and the successful defense of a written thesis.
 Additional time in residence would be required if pursuing the Certificate and the MS in Oral Biology simultaneously.
+Additional tuition fees would also be incurred.

-For more information about the Oral and Maxillofacial Radiology Certificate, please visit http://dentistry.tamhsc.edu/diagnostic/training/oral-radiology.html.
+For more information about the Oral and Maxillofacial Radiology Certificate, please visit our website.

 This program prepares students for the opportunity to pursue an occupational license.
 Please refer to the Notification for Students Pursuing an Occupational License in our catalog for additional information.